revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 11 26 - Temple Tunnels.md

 You chased after Winston down the tunnel, leaving Eliander behind.

-After initially catching up with
+After initially catching up with Winston half of you dealt with the bearing golem he summoned, by stuffing it in a bag